Imprinted gene programming and reprogramming in somatic tissues

 A range of bioinformatics tools and software packages are used to mine the data including R and its methylation specific package-RnBeads and Galaxy.
 The Walsh Laboratory's use of the novel generated 450k data can correlate unique methylation signatures with pharmacological treatments and inform groups of genes sensitive to demethylation events such as the imprinted genes.
 The Genomic Medicine Research Group is now investigating a number of new target loci for examination in imprinted disorders and metabolic disease based on the extensive mining of this epigenome wide methylation data.

 This research is supported by funding form the Medical Research Council (MRC) and the Department for Employment & Learning (DEL).
-For more information on this research topic published by Prof Colum Walsh:
+Get more information on this research topic published by Prof Colum Walsh.

 EpiFASSTT or Epigenetic effects on children's psychosocial development in a randomised trial of folic acid supplementation in second and third trimester, is a biopsychosocial approach investigating the effects of maternal folate status during the second and third trimester of pregnancy on cognitive, social and emotional development of the offspring.